linthtml/linthtml/README.md

 npx linthtml 'src/**/*.html'
 ```

-If you want to read about alternative installation and usage methods, have a look at the extended section in [docs/installation_and_usage.md](docs/installation_and_usage.md).
+If you want to read about alternative installation and usage methods, have a look to the [installation and usage](./doc/docs/user-guide/installation-and-usage.md) page in the documentation.

 ## Migrate from htmllint